aabadie/riot-course-exercises/riot-lorawan/simple/README.md

 return decoded;
 }
 ```

-Thanks to this, each data sent by node, visible in the node web console
+Thanks to this, each data sent by the device, visible in the device web console
-under `Devices > <device_id> > Data, will be displayed in a human readable
+under `Devices > <device_id> > Data, is displayed in a human readable format.
-format.